dreidev/tasks/local-cart.md

 ## Extra points

 - You are judged on the cleanliness of your code [here's a summary of Clean Code for JS](https://github.com/ryanmcdermott/clean-code-javascript)
-- Thinking of DX by organizing you components if you're using any (this can be done even with pure JS)
+- Think of DX by organizing you components if you're using any (this can be done even with pure JS)
 - Using typescript or flow is a plus